Xeverous/the_website/website/pages/cpp/tutorials/beginner/05_preprocessor/05_header_guards/index.rst

 The main file included ``power_state.hpp`` and ``to_string.hpp`` which indirectly included ``power_state.hpp`` too.
 This resulted in having duplicate contents of ``power_state.hpp`` in ``main.cpp`` file.

-You could probably think of a convention how to split/separate code so that such situations don't arise but it would be very annoying in practice.
+You could probably think of a convention how to split/separate code so that such situations don't arise but it would be very annoying in practice to track code dependencies of each file.

-..
-TODO explain #ifdef earlier, when explaining #include and compiler options

 Header guards
 #############